Weighing the Benefits and Risks of Screening Mammography

 What does this mean for you?

-Despite some ongoing debate about the balance of benefits and harms, for most women, mammography is the most effective breast cancer screening tool used today.
+Despite the ongoing debate about the balance of benefits and risks, for most women, mammography is the most effective breast cancer screening test used today.

 Figure 3.1 shows breast cancer screening recommendations for women at average risk.